-You have had a positive test for SARS-Co-V2 infection which was taken fewer than 15 days ago, AND are unwell with symptoms of COVID-19.
-These symptoms may include, but are not limited to, shortness of breath, general feeling of being unwell, muscle pain, diarrhoea, vomiting, fever and cough, and you must have had them for fewer than 15 days.
+To take part, you need to have had a positive test for SARS-Co-V2 infection which was taken in the last 14 days, AND are unwell with symptoms of COVID-19.
+These symptoms may include, but are not limited to, a high temperature; a new, continuous cough; loss or change to your sense of smell or taste; sore throat; shortness of breath; general feeling of being unwell; muscle pain; diarrhoea; vomiting; fever and cough, and you must have had them in the last 14 days.